-Over the past two and one half years, our shipments and profitability have steadily improved.
-Demand growth in Asia, our own significant production increases in that region and market share gains in the challenging South American market have benefited our shipment volumes.
+Since 2001, our shipments and profitability have improved.
+Demand growth in Asia, our own significant production increases in that region and market share gains in the challenging South American market have all benefited our shipment volumes.
 These gains offset the impact of soft market conditions in North America and Europe.
-In the first six months of 2004, our rolled products shipments increased by 8% over the corresponding period of 2003, assisted by continued growth in Asia, the recovery in the North American economies and the addition of four rolling operations in Europe as a result of Alcan's acquisition of Pechiney.
+In the first nine months of 2004, our rolled products shipments increased by 12% over the corresponding period of 2003, assisted by continued growth in Asia, the recovery in the North American economies and the addition of four rolling operations in Europe as a result of Alcan's acquisition of Pechiney.
 However, the continuing sluggish economic environment in Europe and the impact of a strong euro have kept shipments and margins under pressure in that region.
 This has largely offset much of the benefits that arise from a strong euro when translating our euro financial results into U.S. dollars.

 We use an integrated business system to manage our business.
 The core components of this system ensure that the same focus on value, improvement and environment, health and safety is found in each of our operations, regardless of geographical location.
 This has enabled us to achieve quality, cost and productivity improvements, optimize our product portfolio and strengthen our execution capabilities.
 It has also enabled us to improve our capital efficiency.
 Since 2002, we have held our capital expenditures below depreciation while at the same time growing our business.
-We have also achieved significant cash flow gains through the stringent management of our operating working capital, which is defined as current assets, excluding cash and time deposits, less current liabilities, excluding short-term borrowings and debt maturing within one year.
-From the end of 2000 through June 30, 2004, our successful reduction of operating working capital requirements has provided \$350 million of cash inflows.
+We have also achieved significant cash flow gains through the stringent management of our operating working capital, which is defined as current assets, excluding cash and time deposits and short-term loans receivable, less current liabilities, excluding short-term borrowings and debt maturing within one year.
+From January 1, 2001 through September 30, 2004, our successful reduction of operating working capital requirements has provided \$385 million of cash inflows.